rmMinusR/ItemAnvil/README.md

 ### Installing
  - Option 1: Use the Package Manager to [add by git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html): `https://github.com/rmMinusR/ItemAnvil.git` Recommended for most users.
  - Option 2: Git clone to your Packages folder.
 Recommended for contributors.
  - ~~Option 3: [Download from Unity Asset Store](https://u3d.as/33kM).~~ Currently awaiting review, not available yet.
-Not recommended, as it will likely be one or two versions out of date due to the review process.
+Will likely be slightly out of date due to the review process.
  - Option 4: Download and place in your Assets folder.
 Not recommended, as the samples folder will be invisible.

 ### Examples